aayushsingh81636-code/full-stack-development/README.md

-world is only care about results
+world is only care about results this is word of gun